New Circuits for Visiting Machu Picchu

 Circuit Number 2 (High Long Route)

-So once finished you will continue to the Hall of Mirrors and the Temple of the Condor.
+Once you have finished the main section of the circuit you will continue to the Hall of Mirrors and the Temple of the Condor.
 Unlike circuit one, this tour includes the sites of the Sacred Plaza, the Intihuatana, Sacred Rock, and the Three Gates.
-This circuit is one of the best Machu Picchu tours available.
-Since it goes through the Inca citadel and its different sectors in depth.

 View map below.